codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-formatting-output.md

 ```

 The first value in the parentheses is a **format string** that specifies how the output should be displayed.
 This format string contains ordinary text followed by a **format specifier**, which is a special sequence that starts with a percent sign.
 The format specifier `%.3f` indicates that the following value should be displayed as floating-point, rounded to three decimal places.
-Try it out in the top-right panel.
-{Run! | terminal}(javac code/Formatting.java && java -cp code/ Formatting )
 The result is:

 ```code
 Four thirds = 1.333